-3 ways to improve your helpdesk customer experience
+3 tips to improve your service desk customer experience

 Metrics and incentives

-Many service desks only pay lip service to the customer experience.
-You can drum into your staff the importance of customers, but if you only look at the efficiency-based targets, they will prioritise the latter.
+Many service desks pay lip service to the customer experience.
+You can tell your staff about the importance of customers, but if the targets you enforce are all efficiency-based, this is what your staff will prioritise.

 If you target staff to close calls in a certain timeframe, you are encouraging speed, not quality.
 Yes, all service desks must be mindful of their response times, but the key to improving customer service is making sure measures such as customer satisfaction and NetPromotor are given equal billing alongside efficiency metrics.

 Try this simple exercise: look at the numbers you target service desk staff against and categorise them either as “efficiency” or “service”.
-If the former heavily outweighs the latter, you will find quality is always secondary.
+If the former heavily outweighs the latter, you will find quality and therefore the customer experience is always secondary.

 Improve system speed